 Close-up of rusted electric panel demonstrating the need for corrosion protection for electronic components in rail systems.

 The consequences of a single signaling failure can range from service delays to safety hazards and public scrutiny.
-To mitigate these risks, transit authorities must prioritize proactive corrosion prevention as a critical aspect of infrastructure maintenance and system reliability.
+To mitigate these risks, transit authorities must prioritize proactive corrosion protection as a critical aspect of infrastructure maintenance and system reliability.

 The Impact of Corrosion on Electronic Components in Rail Systems